getndazn/kopytko-framework/docs/renderer.md

 See that all the function callback does is call `enqueueUpdate()`, which will cause Kopytko to run the `render` function again, this time getting the new value from `m.top.itemContent.labelText` and applying the change later on.

-### KopytkoRoot and initKopytkoRoot
+### initKopytkoRoot method
-The example above can be also handled by importing the `KopytkoRoot.brs` in the root component and calling `initKopytkoRoot` instead of `initKopytko`.
+The example above can be also handled by importing the `kopytkoRoot.brs` in the root component and calling `initKopytkoRoot` instead of `initKopytko`.

 `initKopytkoRoot` takes an array of dynamic props names as an input parameter, calls `initKopytko` with proper values